 204.1.1 General Regulations Governing Master's Programs

 Course Requirements: Considerable variation is permitted in the balance between research and course requirements for the master's degree.
-Graduate students may not take for credit to satisfy the graduate program requirements any undergraduate course in their field of specialization and/or major area of study.
+Thesis-based master’s students may only take undergraduate courses for credit to satisfy their graduate program requirements when such courses are necessary and approved by the department offering the graduate program.
+Thesis-based master’s students may not take for credit to satisfy their graduate program requirements any undergraduate course in their field of specialization and/or major area of study.
 In course-based programs, all coursework must be at the graduate level.

 Residence: Residence requirements are established and monitored by the department.

 Language Requirement: It is a requirement in some departments offering master's degrees that students show proof of proficiency in a language other than English.
 (For specific information on language requirements see the detailed program information under the appropriate departmental entry in §205.)

 Master's degree candidates in programs that do not have a language requirement, who are planning to proceed to a doctoral degree, are advised to take note of any language requirement for that degree in advance.
 See also §203.7.